AdobeDocs/experience-manager-65.en/help/forms/using/generate-multiple-interactive-communication-using-batch-api.md

 ## Using the Batch API {#using-the-batch-api}

-You can use the Batch API in conjunction with Watched Folders or as a standalone Rest API.
+You can use the Batch API with Watched Folders or as a standalone Rest API.
 You configure a template, output type (HTML, PRINT, or Both), locale, prefill service, and name for the generated interactive communications to use the Batch API.

 You combine a record with an interactive communication template to produce an interactive communication.
 Batch APIs can read records (data for interactive communication templates) directly from a JSON file or from an external data source accessed via form data model.
 You can keep each record in a separate JSON file or create a JSON array to keep all the records in a single file.